siduction/sidu-manual/data/en/0600-gpu_en.md

 ### Video driver 2D

 Pretty much any video card that uses a [KMS](https://wiki.debian.org/KernelModesetting) driver kernel-side is suitable for 2D operation under all surfaces.
-In general (with a few exceptions of exotic or old hardware) 3D acceleration is also available.
+In general (with a few exceptions of exotic or old hardware), 3D acceleration is also available.

 ### Video driver 3D

-3D acceleration is available under Linux for Intel, AMD and nVidia graphics cards.
+3D acceleration is available under Linux for Intel, AMD, and nVidia graphics cards.
 How well the free drivers have 3D implemented depends somewhat on the graphics card itself.
 In general, it should be noted that almost all graphics cards require non-free firmware to run smoothly.
 This firmware is only available in the non-free repository in Debian because it is not DFSG compliant.
 If the correct firmware is installed, 3D support is available with Intel or AMD graphics cards without any further action.
 With nVidia graphics the story is a bit different.
-Older cards, which are classified as legacy cards by nVidia, work relatively well, although problems are always to be expected, since the desktop used also plays a role.
+Older cards, which are classified as legacy cards by nVidia, work relatively well, although problems are always to be expected since the desktop used also plays a role.
 The free nouveau driver is developed without support from nVidia via [reverse engineering](https://en.wikipedia.org/wiki/Reverse_Engineering).

-Since the non-free firmware is usually required for correct operation (AMD, Intel from Skylake and Nvidia from Fermi), an entry similar to
+Since the non-free firmware is usually required for correct operation (AMD, Intel from Skylake on, and Nvidia from Fermi on), an entry similar to

 ~~~sh
 deb http://deb.debian.org/debian/ unstable main contrib non-free
 ~~~

 should be set.
-To save subsequent problems with WLAN, network, Bluetooth or similar, a
+To prevent subsequent problems with WiFi, network, Bluetooth, or similar, a

 ~~~sh
 apt update && apt install firmware-linux-nonfree